MileHacker Logo

 Health Guidelines

-Consult a travel doctor or health clinic well in advance of your trip, ideally 4-6 weeks before departure.
+See a travel physician or health clinic long before your trip, ideally 4-6 weeks before departure.
 A Yellow Fever vaccination certificate is required on the condition that you arrive from or transit through a country with a risk of yellow fever transmission.
 For all other travelers, it is not a requirement.

 Health & Safety Tips